ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The submodule containing the digest is called a detached digest.
 The separately-conveyed Claims-Set is called a detached claims set.

-TODO: should it be bstr wrapped?
-The input to the digest is exactly the encoded form of a non-token submodule described above.
+The input to the digest is exactly the byte-string wrapped encoded form of the Claims-Set for the submodule.
-It can be a deeply nested token that may even contain other detached digests.
+That Claims-Set can include other submodules including nested tokens and detached digests.

 The primary use for this is to facilitate the implementation of a small and secure attester, perhaps purely in hardware.
 This small, secure attester implements COSE signing and only a few claims, perhaps just UEID and hardware identification.